Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 of which we were one,

-just not not sustainable,
+just not not sustainable

-the industry
+the industry for.

-some folks within the industry,
+Some folks within the industry

 20 years ago, thought that,